 In any other city the 343-metre tall Four Seasons Hotel would be a defining landmark of the skyline.
 Here it’s standing next to the twin towers, so its height is not immediately apparent.

-The Shangri-la Hotel is set in a lush tropical garden ideally located between the twin towers and Bukit Bintang.
+The Shangri-la Hotel is set in a lush tropical garden located near the KL Forest Eco Park.
+This is within a walkable distance to the twin towers and Bukit Bintang.
 Here is my review.

 [Shangri-la Hotel – Kuala Lumpur.]